sasanquaneuf/mypy-github-action/README.md

   <a href="https://github.com/actions/typescript-action/actions"><img alt="typescript-action status" src="https://github.com/actions/typescript-action/workflows/build-test/badge.svg"></a>
 </p>

-# `mypy` Github Action
+# `mypy` GitHub Action

-This is a Github Action to run `mypy` against your repository.
-It uses the new Github Actions API and JavaScript toolkit.
+This is a GitHub Action to run `mypy` against your repository.
+It uses the new GitHub Actions API and JavaScript toolkit.
 It does fancy things like add annotations to your PRs inline.

 (image)